When Should You Sue Another Company?

 The chances that a case will settle without actually having to go to trial are very high.
 Over 90% of civil cases are resolved without a trial.
 The parties may voluntarily settle a case privately between the parties and their lawyers or the case may be submitted to non-binding mediation.
 In mediation, the parties retain a neutral third party who guides the parties through discussion and a series of compromises, to settlement.
 A case may also be resolved by summary judgement.
 Summary Judgment involves the submission of a case to the court, without a jury, based only upon the briefs of the parties, supported by affidavits or other written evidence.
 The court may bring a case to conclusion in summary judgment if the uncontested facts lead the court to only one conclusion under the law.

 Arbitration is available in almost any business case, if the parties agree.
 If the parties do not agree, arbitration may nevertheless be required by the terms of the contract between the parties.
-When dealing with larger entities, like banks or utility companies, they often have a provisions in their contracts requiring arbitration.
+When dealing with larger entities, like banks or utility companies, they often have a provision in their contracts requiring arbitration.

 Do I Need An Attorney For An Arbitration Proceeding?